gregorriegler/mob-programming-rpg/docs/backlog.md

 ## Backlog

+# As we go...
+-   r Split classes into separate files
+-   r Fix implicit any types (now that set compiler options to disallow implicit any)

 # Doing

+-   Fix broken pipeline. npm run build fails !!!

 # To Do (prioritized)

--   Fix broken pipeline. npm run build fails !!!
--   Fix any types (now that set compiler options to disallow implicit any)
 -   Refactor `game.players`
-    -   Encapsulate player_collection into class Mob (or Ensemble)
+    -   r Encapsulate player_collection into class Mob (or Ensemble)
 -   Use property getters as appropriate
     -   but **why?**
         -   syntactic sugar